ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 We recommended you leave the memory protection part (`spm_hal_memory_protection_init()` implementation) to the end of the porting.
 First, implement and test other HAL functions.
 After these tests pass, implement `spm_hal_memory_protection_init()`, and run the entire test suite again, including the memory protection related tests.

-This example shows how to run SPM tests for a a PSA target with a nonsecure core:
+This example shows how to run SPM tests for a PSA target with a nonsecure core:

 ```
 mbed test -t GCC_ARM -m SPM_NONSECURE_CORE_PSA -n mbed-os-tests-psa-spm_smoke -v